 - Stand with your legs split apart, with your right leg in front and your left leg behind you.

-- Bend both of your knees and lower yourself down until both legs are at about 90-degrees.
+- Bend both knees and lower yourself until both legs reach about 90 degrees.

 - Do not let your knees go over your toes.

-- Keep your weight on your heels and push back up to the starting position.
+- Keep your weight on your heels and push back to the starting position.

 - Repeat for 10 reps on each leg.
-10 reps on each leg counts as one set.
+10 reps on each leg count as one set.